CEO Joni Trempala leads Knox Associates, a women-owned company, where she has held numerous leadership roles throughout the past twenty-nine years.

 Living Kidney Donor is the First Step

-For more information on becoming a living kidney donor visit: Kidney.org/NFFF.
+For more information on becoming a living kidney donor, visit: Kidneys for Communities.

 JONI TREMPALA | The Knox Company CEO